 Today we drive to Tarangire National Park, for excellent game viewing.
-Tarangire is a small park which offers some excellent sights.
+Tarangire is a small park that offers some excellent sights.
 Generally, in the dry seasons, Tarangire comes alive as wildlife and birdlife congregate on the Tarangire River, which is a permanent source of water.
 We spend a night in our beautiful tented camp set outside the park with stunning views and a unique atmosphere.

 Dinner and overnight at Tarangire Roika Tented Camp: Full board.

 DAY 3: GAME DRIVE TO LAKE MANYARA NATIONAL PARK.